Compactifying the rank two Hitchin system via spectral data on semistable curves: The modified Hitchin base

 \begin{proposition} There is a (``forgetful'') morphism $b: \BB_{X_\st} \to H^0(X_\st,K^2)$.
 This map is birational and it is an isomorphism over the locus where there is at most one non-simple zero which is of order two. \end{proposition}

 \begin{proof} The morphism $b$ is defined by assigning to a quadratic multi-scale differential in $\BB_{X_\st}$ the quadratic differential on top level $X_0=X_\st$.
-If the zeros are pairwise disjoint, then the construction of $\overline{\calQ}_{g,4g-4}(1^{4g-4})$ does not modify the differential.
+If the zeros are pairwise disjoint, then the construction of $\overline{\calQ}_{g,[4g-4]}(1^{4g-4})$ does not modify the differential.

-Whenever there is only one double zero, the construction of $\overline{\calQ}_{g,4g-4}(1^{4g-4})$ replaces the smooth curve with double zeros by a rational tail with two zeros as in Figure~\ref{cap:qtosquare} left.
-Since these rational tails are $\moduli[0,3]$-components and thus have no moduli, the map $b$ is still an isomorphism over this locus. \end{proof}
+Whenever there is only one double zero, the construction of $\overline{\calQ}_{g,[4g-4]}(1^{4g-4})$ replaces the smooth curve with double zeros by a rational tail with two zeros as in Figure~\ref{cap:qtosquare} left.
+Since these rational tails have three (unordered) marked points and thus have no moduli, the map $b$ is still an isomorphism over this locus. \end{proof}

 \begin{remark} \textrm{ Since the level graphs~$\Gamma$ parameterizing boundary strata of the modified Hitchin base arise from the collision of points (only), they are always of compact type, i.e. $h^1(\Gamma)=0$.} \end{remark}